-^{}Use only Chrysler recommended lug nuts/bolts and clean or remove any dirt or oil before tightening.
+\\Use only your Authorized Dealer recommended lug nuts/bolts and clean or remove any dirt or oil before tightening.

 NOTE: Dual wheels are flat mounted, center piloted.
 The lug nuts are a two-piece assembly.
 When the tires are being rotated or replaced, clean these lug nuts and add two drops of oil at the interface between the lug nut/bolt and the washer.